ploneintranet/ploneintranet.suite/README.md

 This is the integration package for the Plone Intranet suite.
 It is a work in progress package that currently contains:

- * Dependencies on individual plone.intranet packages
+ * Dependencies on individual ploneintranet packages
  * User story testing